Phyllostachys aurea (golden bamboo)

-P. aurea resists herbicide, and is difficult to eradicate.
+P. aurea resists herbicide and is difficult to eradicate.
 In most cases digging the rhizomes out proves to be faster and safer.
-Control with foliar application using glyphosate must be repeated over and over to be successful.
+Control with foliar application using glyphosate must be continuously repeated to be successful.
 The bamboo must be eradicated in its entirety to be successful.
 The area must be monitored closely for regrowth for several years (USDA-APHIS, 2012).

 One of the reasons golden bamboo resists herbicide is that the rhizomes are chambered off inside, (segmented) and can be very dense making it very difficult to eradicate with herbicides (Mark Czarnota, University of Georgia, USA, personal communication, 2012).

 Arnold Arboretum, 1946.
 Bamboos for Northern Gardens - Vol. A continuation of the Bulletin of Popular Information of the Arnold Arboretum, Harvard University.
 Massachusetts, USA: Harvard University. http://arnoldia.arboretum.harvard.edu/pdf/articles/1946-6--bamboos-for-northern-gardens.pdf

 Asiatic Society of Japan, 1900.
 Transactions of the Asiatic Society of Japan, 27.
 Hong Kong, Japan: Asiatic Society of Japan